Pyramid of Seila: Construction and function

 In 1987, fragments of an offering table, two stele and the remains of a causeway were found on the east side of the pyramid.
-One of the steles bore the name of Snefru, which may indicate that he was the builder.
+One of the steles bore the name Snefru, which may indicate that he was the builder.
 The purpose of the structure remains unclear.
 Jean-Philippe Lauer suggested that it might have been the original tomb of the queen Hetepheres I, but this is unlikely given the absence of a burial chamber.
 Egyptologists generally consider the group of seven step pyramids named above to have been a unified project, but have not reached an agreement on what the purpose of the group was.
 Different scholars have suggested that they were representations of the primeval mound, symbols of the political and religious unity of Egypt, or monuments commemorating the royal wives.